Bo (dog): Selection of the dog

-At his first press conference as President-elect, Obama was questioned by reporters as to which breed the family was looking to acquire; he replied, "We have two criteria that have to be reconciled.
+At his first press conference as President-elect, Obama was questioned by reporters as to which breed the family was looking to acquire.
+He replied, "We have two criteria that have to be reconciled.
 One is that Malia is allergic, so it has to be hypoallergenic.
 There are a number of breeds that are hypoallergenic.
 On the other hand, our preference would be to get a shelter dog, but, obviously, a lot of shelter dogs are mutts like me.
 So—so whether we're going to be able to balance those two things, I think, is a pressing issue on the Obama household."

 George Stephanopoulos asked Obama on television in early January what kind of dog they would get, and when, saying that he was passing on a question from Obama's daughters who were sitting in the control room.
 Obama said "They seem to have narrowed it down to a labradoodle or a Portuguese water hound ... medium-sized dog, and so, we're now going to start looking at shelters to see when one of those dogs might come up."

 Much was made by the public and press about the family's search for a dog.
 On April 12, 2009, it was announced that the Obamas would soon accept a six-month-old Portuguese Water Dog puppy as a gift from Senator Kennedy.
 The dog was reported to have visited the family some weeks earlier in a secret meeting to gauge compatibility and purportedly referred to by staffers as "The Meeting".
 However, the gift was not accepted until the dog officially arrived and moved in at the White House on Tuesday, April 14, 2009.

 Immediately after he arrived, the family staged a photo op with Bo on the property's South Lawn.
 At the conference, Obama was asked if he would allow Bo inside the Oval Office, to which he responded: "of course."
 He also gave a nod to President Harry Truman's quote "If you want a friend in Washington, get a dog."
 The White House website was later updated to include official pictures and biographical details of Bo.

 Biographical details

-Listed by the name "Amigo's New Hope" with American Kennel Club's breed registry and given the name "Charlie" by his original owners, the puppy received his name from President Obama's two daughters, Malia and Sasha, in part after their cousins' cat and Michelle Obama's father's nickname Diddley; the dog is a namesake of singer Bo Diddley.
+Listed by the name "Amigo's New Hope" with American Kennel Club's breed registry and given the name "Charlie" by his original owners, the puppy received his name from President Obama's two daughters, Malia and Sasha, in part after their cousins' cat and Michelle Obama's father's nickname Diddley; the dog is named for singer Bo Diddley.

-In June 2009, the White House released a baseball card for Bo with his new official portrait on one side and tongue-in-cheek statistics on the other; information included the facts that Bo's favorite food is tomatoes and that he does not yet know how to swim.
+In June 2009, the White House released a baseball card for Bo with his new official portrait on one side and tongue-in-cheek statistics on the other.
+Information included the facts that Bo's favorite food is tomatoes and that he does not yet know how to swim.
 The card was available by sending a self-addressed, stamped envelope to the White House.